dynobo/normcap/README.md

 ### Hints

+The [Windows release](https://github.com/dynobo/normcap/releases) of normcap supports English and German out of the box.
+Please [file an issue](https://github.com/dynobo/normcap/issues), if other languages should be included permanently, or download additional language files from [the tesseract repo](https://github.com/tesseract-ocr/tessdata_best) yourself and place them in the `/normcap/tessdata/` folder.

 normcap is intended to be executed on demand via keybinding or desktop shortcut.
 Therefore it doesn't occupy resources by running in the background, but it's startup is a bit slower.

 By default normcap is "stateless": it copies recognized text to the systems clipboard, but doesn't save images or text on the disk.
 However, you can use the `--path` switch to store the images in any folder.